 Section 2.09 Fees .

 (a) Unused Fees.
-The Trust agrees to pay to the Administrative Agent for the account of each Class A Certificateholder a fee (the "Unused Fee") based on the amount by which such Class A Certificateholder's Class A Commitment Amount exceeds such Class A Certificateholder's Proportionate Interest in the aggregate Base Amounts of all Class A Certificates previously purchased by the Class A Certificateholders on the Distribution Date.
-The Unused Fee shall be due and payable on each Distribution Date from the Closing Date to and including , 2002.
+The Trust agrees to pay to the Administrative Agent for the account of each Class A Certificateholder a fee (the "Unused Fee") based on the average daily amount by which such Class A Certificateholder's Class A Commitment Amount exceeds such Class A Certificateholder's Proportionate Interest in the aggregate Base Amounts of all Class A Certificates previously purchased by the Class A Certificateholders on the Distribution Date.
+The Unused Fee shall be due and payable on each Distribution Date from the Closing Date to and including December 31 the last LIBOR Business Day in November, 2002.
 The Unused Fee shall equal a rate per annum equal to the following percentages determined as function of Enron Corp.'s senior unsecured long term debt rating: